 In AS no spreading of the structures were observed and they argue that this is due to the sub-critical laminar boundary layer in their experiment.
-On the other hand, Singer & Joslin (1994) performed DNS at a larger Reynolds number, and a turbulent spot was developed from a horseshoe vortex.
-AS do however observe a more turbulent like profile downstream and also three elongated low-speed streaks, originating from secondary streamwise vortices.
-Our simulation continue further downstream than the experiment by AS, and the persistent low-speed streaks were observed downstream until the more complicated vortices appeared at x = 145, see figure 2.
+They do however observe a more turbulent like profile downstream and also three elongated low-speed streaks, originating from secondary streamwise vortices.
+Our simulation continue further downstream than the experiment by AS, and the persistent low-speed streaks were observed downstream until the more complicated vortices appeared at x = 145, see Fig. 2.